 Rich local gastronomy

-What comes to the sea ends at the table.
-Most typical dishes revolve around fish and seafood, which are served alongside vegetables grown in nearby agricultural fields.
+What comes to the sea ends up at the table.
+The most typical dishes revolve around fish and seafood, which are served alongside vegetables grown in nearby agricultural fields.

 We Portuguese are real foodies and you can find out why in this article we recently wrote.

 All in all, Sagres is a fantastic and complete destination and late summer and autumn are perfect seasons to venture there.
 The town is also a great base to explore the south and the west coast of the country, taking advantage of the best of both worlds.

 If you would like to have recommendations that suit your needs and preferences, drop us an e-mail and we'd be glad to help you plan an escape to the southwestern tip of Portugal.